 MaintenanceRole (typically an App Server or IT administrator who configures the application with the JDBC access, input/output directories, log directories, etc.).
 This user would access the sub maint/ URL and associated pages.

-You may choose to give any user access to these URLs of the application, and if so simply enable the applicable options in accordance with your application server.
+You may choose to give any user access to these URLs of the application, and if so, simply enable the applicable options in accordance with your application server.

-Example: In the case of WebSphere, this is handled in the “Map security roles to users or groups” step of WAR deployment, where you can Look Up Users or Groups based upon your applicable access directory plug-in.
+Example: In the case of WebSphere, this is handled in the “Map security roles to users or groups” step of WAR deployment, where you can Look Up Users or Groups based on your applicable access directory plug-in.
 You can also grant these two roles to “Everyone”.

 If applicable, make sure to save the configuration post-deployment.